makhidkarun/HardTimes/README.md

-# javascript_tools
-Traveller tools written in Javascript.
+Traveller tools and resources for supporting the Hard Times and Virus milieux.

 # Hard Times
 The hard_times_lib.js contains functions for automating the effects of Hard Times on a UWP.